casper-network/docs-archive/disclaimer.rst

   after its launch, may be exposed to attacks by hackers or other individuals that could result in an inability to launch the CasperLabs blockchain or the theft or loss of CLX.
-Any such event could also result in the loss of financial and other support of the CasperLabs Networks Ltd project impacting the ability to develop the CasperLabs Networks Ltd project and CasperLabs blockchain.
+Any such event could also result in the loss of financial and other support of the CasperLabs Networks AG project impacting the ability to develop the CasperLabs Networks AG project and CasperLabs blockchain.
 - **Risks associated with mining attacks**: the Recipient understands and accepts that, as with other cryptocurrencies and tokens, if and when launched, the CasperLabs blockchain is susceptible to attacks relating to validators.
 Any